An income statement is one of the most pivotal financial statements that explains the net income earned by your business during the accounting period.

 Understanding gross profit margin helps you make certain business-related decisions such as how to improve the operational efficiency of the company, how to improve the overall business performance, etc.

-From which source the company made revenue the most is a crucial aspect to understand whether the company has done the business that it proposed to do or did it earn revenue from any other sources.
+From which source the company made revenue the most is a crucial aspect to understand.
+The key is to check if the company has earned revenue from any other sources.

 When a company incurs an expense that is exceptional and non-recurring, it is shown under the Exceptional Items section, such as legal settlements.

-Reviewing this section will give you an idea that the company does not incur such expenses every year, but it has to incur these expenses due to some extraordinary conditions.
+Reviewing this section will give you an idea that the company does not incur such expenses every year.
+However, it has to incur these expenses due to some extraordinary conditions.

 Profit before interest, tax, depreciation and amortization will give you the net income had these expenses are not incurred.